vega/vega/packages/vega-loader/README.md

 vega.<b>formats</b>(<i>name</i>[, <i>format</i>])
 [<>](https://github.com/vega/vega-loader/blob/master/src/formats/index.js "Source")

-Registry function for adding and retrieving data format parsers.
+Registry function for data format parsers.
 If invoked with two arguments, adds a new *format* parser with the provided *name*.
 Otherwise, returns an existing parser with the given *name*.
 The method signature of a format parser is:
 - <b>format</b>(<i>data</i>, <i>options</i>)

 A format parser that accepts two arguments, the input *data* to parse